Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I: On the Number of Number fields with Bounded Absolute Discriminant

 \begin{cor} Assume Corollary \ref{8.1}.
 Then the number of isomorphism classes of algebraic number fields $K_{f}$ of degree $p\geq 3$ and with $|\Delta(K_{f})| < X$ that are monogenic and have associated Galois group $S_{p}$ is $\gg X^{\frac{1}{2} + \frac{1}{p}}$. \end{cor}

-\begin{proof} Since Cor. \ref{8.1} also means the existence of infinitely many monic polynomials $f(x)$ over $\mathbb{Q}$ (and so over $\mathbb{Z}$) such that $K_{f}$ is a prime degree-$p$ number field.
-Now applying Bhargava-Shankar-Wang's result [\cite{sch1}, Cor.
-1.3] to the underlying number fields $K_{f}$ with $|\Delta(K_{f})| < X$ that are monogenic and have associated Galois group $S_{p}$, we then obtain that the number of isomorphism classes of such number fields $K_{f}$ is $\gg X^{\frac{1}{2} + \frac{1}{p}}$, as desired. \end{proof}
+\begin{proof} By Corollary \ref{8.1}, it then also follows that there are infinitely many polynomials $f\in \mathbb{Z}[x]$ such that $K_{f}$ is a degree-$p$ number field.
+This also means that the set of fields $K_{f}$ of degree $p$ is not empty.
+But now applying [\cite{sch1}, Corollary 1.3] to the underlying set of fields $K_{f}$ with $|\Delta(K_{f})| < X$ that are monogenic and with Galois group $S_{p}$, we then obtain that the number of isomorphism classes of such fields $K_{f}$ is $\gg X^{\frac{1}{2} + \frac{1}{p}}$, as needed. \end{proof}

-We again wish to take great advantage of that same result of Bhargava-Shankar-Wang [\cite{sch1}, Corollary 1.3] to also immediately count in the following corollary the number of fields $L_{g}$ that are monogenic with absolute discriminant $|\Delta(L_{g})| < X$ and such that the associated Galois group Gal$(L_{g}\slash \mathbb{Q})$ is the symmetric group $S_{p-1}$:
+Similarly, by again we again taking great advantage of that same result of (BSW)[\cite{sch1}, Corollary 1.3], we then also obtain the following corollary on the number of number fields $L_{g}$ induced by irreducible polynomials $g\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec3} (and ascertained by Corollary \ref{5.1}), that are monogenic with $|\Delta(L_{g})| < X$ and such that Galois group Gal$(L_{g}\slash \mathbb{Q})$ is equal to symmetric group $S_{p-1}$:

 \begin{cor} Assume Corollary \ref{5.1}.
 Then the number of isomorphism classes of algebraic number fields $L_{g}$ of degree $p-1\geq 4$ and $|\Delta(L_{g})| < X$ that are monogenic and have associated Galois group $S_{p-1}$ is $\gg X^{\frac{1}{2} + \frac{1}{p-1}}$. \end{cor}